-- A graduate degree in education from an accredited institution and level 5 certification; - A cumulative minimum graduate GPA of 3.0; - Target composite GRE score of at least 900 or a target MAT score of 388.
-Applicants with a score less than suggested target score will be subject to review by the Education Faculty; - Three letters of recommendation from individuals knowledgeable of your professional and academic abilities; one of the three recommendations must be submitted by your most recent principal; - Applicants must have three years public/ private school experience with clear-renewable certification: - Successful interview with Department Chair.
+- A graduate degree in education or a content field approved for certificate upgrade from an accredited institution and level 5 certification; - A cumulative minimum graduate GPA of 3.0; - Target composite GRE score of at least 900 or a target MAT score of 388.
+Applicants with a score less than suggested target score will be subject to review by the Education Faculty; - Three letters of recommendation from individuals knowledgeable of your professional and academic abilities; one of the three recommendations must be submitted by your most recent principal; - Applicants should have three years public/ private school experience with clear-renewable certification; - Successful interview with Department Chair.